nicolasm/bluosscrobbler/README.md

 - playing a new track,
 - playing after pause.

-Once a track is half-played, it is marked as to be scrobbled.
+Once a track should be scrobbled (half-played or played for at least 4 minutes), it is marked as to be scrobbled.
 Once a new track is played, the previous track is scrobbled.

 ## Requirements